The Great British Bake Off series 7: Episode 2

-The bakers were tasked to make 24 savoury Christmas canapés, 12 of two types in the signature challenge.
-The technical challenge was set by Paul, in which the bakers were tasked of baking a Kanellängd, a spiced Scandinavian celebratory Christmas loaf with the meaning of "cinnamon length".
-For the showstopper challenge, the bakers were required to make 36 sweet Christmas miniatures, 12 each of three types, arranged as a celebratory centerpiece.
+The bakers were tasked to make 24 savoury Christmas canapés, 12 of two types in the signature challenge, in 21⁄2 hours.
+The technical challenge was set by Paul, in which the bakers were tasked of baking a Kanellängd, a spiced Scandinavian celebratory Christmas loaf with the meaning of "cinnamon length", in 2 hours.
+For the showstopper challenge, the bakers were required to make 36 sweet Christmas miniatures, 12 each of three types, arranged as a celebratory centerpiece, in 41⁄2 hours.

 Controversies

 Before the series had begun, some viewers complained of the "gendered" icing in preview pictures of the bakers.
 In the promo shots of the bakers, the male bakers were given blue icing while the female bakers were given pink icing, whereas the previous year, every baker was given the same colour regardless.
 As a result, the BBC altered the colouring of the icing.

 Post-show career

 Candice Brown was an occasional cook on ITV's This Morning.
 She appeared as a contestant on series 10 of Dancing on Ice in 2018. as well as on The Great New Year's Bake Off and Celebrity Mastermind which she won.
 She runs a pub, Green Man, in Eversholt, Bedfordshire.
 She has written a cookbook Comfort: delicious bakes and family treats released in 2017.

 Andrew Smyth has appeared on Lorraine on ITV, Christmas Kitchen on BBC One.
 He baked a cake as a rotating jet engine for Prince William when he visited the Rolls-Royce factory in Derby where Smyth worked.

+Several bakers participated in The Great Christmas Bake Off and The Great New Year's Bake Off in the following years.
+In 2017, Selasi Gbormittah and Val Stones participated in The Great Christmas Bake Off while Rav Bansal and Benjamina Ebuehi participated in The Great New Year's Bake Off with Bansal winning the special's star baker title.
+In 2018, Jane Beedle and Andrew Smyth participated in The Great Christmas Bake Off with Beedle winning the special's star baker title, while Candice Brown participated in The Great New Year's Bake Off.